Althaf66/cryptoXchange/README.md

 docker compose up -d --build
 ```

-That brings up TimescaleDB, Redis, the API, the matching engine and the
+That brings up TimescaleDB, Redis, the API, the matching engine, the
-WebSocket server.
-The engine's snapshot lives in a named volume, so restarts
+WebSocket server, and the market maker bot.
+The engine's snapshot lives in a
-keep the order book and balances.
+named volume, so restarts keep the order book and balances.

 <details>
 <summary>Or run the Go services from source</summary>